 However, a fascinating thing about this verse is that it also carries with it a sense in which expressing our faith actually enhances our understanding of it too, which some translations emphasize.
 Obviously this is true in our felt experience.
 We can better understand God’s love for us when we start to express the same.
 It’s like feeling the blood of Christ coursing through our veins.
 As we become ‘a living sacrifice’(Romans 12:1), the love of God burns in our souls; we feel the power of the cross, ignited by the resurrection power that flows from it – ‘the exceeding greatness of his power toward us who believe, according to that working of the strength of his might which he worked in Christ, when he raised him from the dead’(Ephesians 1:19-20).
 As we experience and express this powerful love (in words and deeds) it really deepens our understanding of it.

 This is all very refreshing.
 Obviously it’s refreshing for those on the receiving end.
 Onesimus likely experienced such refreshment from this letter.
-It appears he was a ‘slave’(Philemon 16) who’d left Philemon’s household, perhaps having taken some money – hence Paul’s offer to ‘repay it’(Philemon 19).
+He was a ‘slave’(Philemon 16), who it appears had probably absconded, perhaps having taken some money – hence Paul’s offer to ‘repay it’(Philemon 19).
 Somehow he’d met Paul and become a Christian.
 Paul was sending him back requesting Philemon show Onesimus grace, as a ‘beloved brother’(Philemon 16), receiving him as if he were the apostle Paul himself – what a cultural spiritual bomb (!), designed to explode with slowly infusive glow.
 But clearly Paul’s remarks here intend Philemon be refreshed as well.
 It’s a refreshing experience channelling God’s loving-kindness to another, poured into us then flowing from us; it’s heaven on earth.
 Even more it refreshes onlookers like Paul, who hoped Philemon’s response would ‘Refresh’(Philemon 20) his heart.
 Finally, surely this letter and key verse are in Scripture to refresh us Bible readers too.